500 million learners.

 You produce, or you fail forward.

 No word banks.
 No multiple choice.
 No scaffolding.
-You construct every sentence from scratch.
-If you can't — you receive an immediate explanation of the rule, the nuance, the cultural weight behind it.
-Then you try again.
+You build every sentence from scratch.
+When you can't, you get an immediate breakdown — the rule, the nuance, the cultural weight behind it — and you try again.
 Failure is the curriculum.

 Words you earned.

-Your vocabulary library contains exactly zero generic lists.
-Every word in it came from a conversation you had — with its collocations, its register, its context intact.
+Your vocabulary holds exactly zero generic lists.
+Every word in it came from a conversation you actually had — collocations, register, and context intact.
 Knowing a word and knowing how to use it are two different things.
-We only teach the latter.
+We only teach the second.

 Culture, not just code.

 Apps teach you to operate in a country.
 We teach you to connect with its people.
-Knowing what a phrase means is not enough — knowing when to use it, and when a native speaker never would, is the entire point.
-We teach register, indirect refusal, idiom, and social norms alongside grammar.
+Knowing what a phrase means isn't enough — knowing when to use it, and when a native speaker never would, is the whole point.
+We teach register, idiom, indirect refusal, and social norms alongside grammar.
 Language without cultural fluency doesn't produce speakers.
-It produces people who sound fluent enough to be judged.
+It produces tourists with good accents.

 Features